Syria rejects report of systematic torture and killing

 Former war crimes prosecutors who authored the report said Syrian officials could face war crimes charges as a result of the evidence, which they said evoked images of Nazi death camps.

-But Syria's Ministry of Justice said the report was "politicised" and "lacking objectivity and professionalism".
+But Syria's Ministry of Justice said the report was "politicized" and "lacking objectivity and professionalism".

 "Releasing the report one day before the 'Geneva 2' conference provides categorical evidence that its goal ... is to undermine efforts aimed at achieving peace in Syria," the ministry said in a statement carried on Syrian state television.